onideen/aggregator/README.md

 1.Program description

 The applications gives you a read only view of your Facebook wall and your Twitter news feed.
-You can navigate between twitter and Facebook by clicking the settings button and then chose Facebook or twitter.
+You can navigate between Twitter and Facebook by clicking the settings button and then chose Facebook or Twitter.

-facebook:
+Facebook:
 The displayed posts are limited to status update and single picture posts.

 Twitter:
 All tweets from your news feed will be displayed.

 ---------------------------------------